raadhshenshahhaseeb/encode-zkml-project/README.md

 ## License

-All files are provided under the terms of the [SPDX-License-Identifier: LGPL-3.0-only](https://spdx.org/licenses/LGPL-3.0-only.html).
+All files are provided under the terms of the [MIT License](https://opensource.org/licenses/MIT).
 See the `LICENSE` file for details.

 ---